Skip to content

 # deploy_execution_roles.sh

-# Deploys Execution Role to multiple target accounts
+# Deploys Execution Role to multiple member accounts.

 CROSS_ACCOUNT_ROLE="OrganizationAccountAccessRole" # or your role name